jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

 Bayesian Unidimensional Reliability Analysis
 ===

-The frequentist unidimensional reliability analysis allows the user to test the scale's ability to consistently measure a unidimensional construct.
-In other words the analysis indicates the amount of error captured in the mesaurement.
+The Bayesian unidimensional reliability analysis allows the user to test the scale's ability to consistently measure a unidimensional construct.
+In other words the analysis indicates the amount of error captured in the measurement.

 ## Input
 ---
-- All columns (variables/items) of the dataset
+- All columns (variables/items) of the data set

 ### Variables Box
 - Variables: All variables of interest that are ordinally or metrically scaled